Nokocchi/zoo-builder-game/README.md

 # Known bugs
 - Hotbar selection keeps disappearing, like when changing scroll direction or hiding minimap
-- Hotbar selection changes when opening inventory with Tab
 - Have item in hotbar slot 5, and rest of inventory is empty.
 Pick up a new item of different type.
 The new item should go to slot 0 and leave the item in slot 5, but instead it moves both items to slot 0 and 1.
 Respect current indices!